 14. Goldchild Ivy

-Goldchild ivy is another variety of English ivy which has a clean and neat five-pointed leaf outline, banana yellow edges, and a gradient of light to dark green leaves.
+Goldchild ivy is another variety of English ivy with a clean and neat five-pointed leaf outline, banana yellow edges, and a gradient of light to dark green leaves.
 This plant has a softer leaf shape than the Needlepoint variety, and they have smaller leaves as well.

-This variety of ivy has straight veins, dense and covering foliage, and it can grow up to 3 feet tall and 2 feet in spread.
-This plant is perfect for indoor or even outdoor decoration, and it gives a great aesthetic and a calm vibe to your place.
+This variety of ivy has straight veins, dense and covering foliage.
+The plant can grow up to 3 feet tall and 2 feet in spread.
+It’s perfect for indoor or outdoor decoration, giving a great aesthetic and calm vibe to your place.

 15. Himalayan Ivy

-This variety of ivy needs full shade or partial sun in order to grow and is a good cover or shade provider for the area it is grown in.
-Even though they provide enough cover from their foliage, they still have less coverage than other varieties of English ivy or Irish ivy.
+This variety of ivy needs full shade or partial sun to grow and is a good cover or shade provider for the area it is grown in.
+Even though they provide enough coverage from their foliage, they still have less coverage than other varieties of English ivy or Irish ivy.

 16. Glacier Ivy

-This type of English ivy needs at least 6 hours of exposure to sunlight before being completely placed in a shaded area.
-Glacier ivy makes an excellent decoration for indoors or outdoors, especially when placed in hanging baskets and on high shelves.
+The species thrives best under the indirect sun, but ensure that your plants get at least 6 hours of exposure to sunlight before transferring them to a shaded area.
+Glacier ivy makes excellent decoration, whether indoors or outdoors, especially when placed in hanging baskets and on high shelves.

 17. Bettina Ivy

-Bettina ivy is another type of English ivy which is usually grown as a houseplant.
+Bettina ivy is another type of English ivy usually grown as a houseplant.
 This variety has a compact bush or leaves, which have the color of moss green with cream or white edges.
-Bettina ivy needs bright or indirect sunlight in order for grow.
+The plant needs bright or indirect sunlight in order to grow.

 Bettina ivy is usually used as a desk or counter plant due to its aesthetic and calming appearance, but other than that, it is also used as ground cover.
 By regularly pruning the plant, the vines can be contained in small spaces, so it fits as an indoor plant decoration.